ga4gh/va-spec/docs/source/faq.rst

 See the `SEPIO Framework website <https://sepio-framework.github.io/sepio-linkml/about/>`_ for more information about this foundational standard on which the VA Specification is built.

+.. _how-does-the-va-spec-use-the-sepio-framework:

-How does the VA Spec use the SEPIO framework?
+How does the VA-Spec use the SEPIO framework?
 #############################################

 coming soon . . .

+.. _why-was-the-va-spec-built-as-a-modeling-framework:

 Why was the VA-Spec built as a modeling framework?
 ##################################################